tenxsoydev/nxvim/README.md

 #### Personal Usage Recommendations

+- My best experience has been with [kitty](https://github.com/kovidgoyal/kitty).
+A feature-rich, GPU accelerated terminal with its core written in `C`.
 - It's optimized for use with the official dracula colorscheme in a "pseudo-transparent" style.
 - For the best experience match it with the colorscheme of your terminal
-- My best experience has been with [kitty](https://github.com/kovidgoyal/kitty) a feature-rich, GPU accelerated terminal with its core written in `C`.
   - in case you are interested in the one used on the screenshots: <a target="_blank" href="https://github.com/tobealive/dots/tree/tooltime/.config/kitty">tobealive/dots/tooltime/.config/kitty</a>
 - Alternatively, a graphically enriched - but functionally slightly compromised - experience using [neovide](https://github.com/neovide/neovide/) with multigrid enabled might be worth the trade-off for you.